ossrs/oryx/README.md

 * `/data` The global data directory.
     * `redis` The redis data directory, the publish secret and record configuration.
-    * `srs-cloud` The data directory for srs-cloud
     * `config` The mgmt password and cloud configuration.
     * `record` The record storage directory, save record files.
     * `vlive` The storage directory for virtual live, save video files.

 You can use environment variables to modify the settings.